St Andrew’s Fair Saturday FAQ

 - The posters and designs of the event

-- Mentions in all posts made on social networks related to the show
+- Mentions in posts made on social media related to the event

-Can I organise a show if I am not an artist?
+Can I organise an event if I am not an artist?

-Can I organise a St Andrew’s Fair Saturday show on another date?
+Can I organise a St Andrew’s Fair Saturday event on another date?

-St Andrew’s Fair Saturday will take place the Saturday following St Andrew’s, all shows will take place that day except for the opening show and the event closing the edition.
+St Andrew’s Fair Saturday will take place on St Andrew’s Day, and all events will take place on that day except for the opening event and the event closing the edition.
 Exceptions will be made in very particular situations.

-When is the deadline to submit my show in St Andrew’s Fair Saturday?
+When is the deadline to submit my event in St Andrew’s Fair Saturday?

-We will accept proposals after the deadline, however all of the proposals received after this period will not have the same promotion than those submitted before the deadline.
+We may accept proposals after the deadline.
+However, proposals received after the deadline will not have the same promotion than those submitted before the deadline.

 What PR tools does St Andrew’s Fair Saturday provide?

-All of St Andrew’s Fair Saturday’s shows will have:
+All of St Andrew’s Fair Saturday’s events will have:

-- A place in the international website to promote their show
+- A place on the international website to promote their show

 - A place in the international mobile app

-- Promotion through social networks, blog and newsletter
+- Promotion through social media, blog and newsletter

-- Personalised designs and creativities for their show
+- Personalised designs and promotion materials for their show

-Moreover, the complete programme will be promoted though social media, generic posters and publicity in media partners.
+Moreover, the complete programme will be promoted through social media, generic posters and publicity in media partners.

 Which social causes can benefit from St Andrew’s Fair Saturday?

-The artists and cultural entities participating are free to choose the Charity they want to collaborate with.
+The artists and cultural entities participating are free to choose the charity they want to collaborate with.
 For St Andrew’s Fair Saturday, the charity or SCIO must be registered with OSCR.